FRACerqueira/PromptPlus/PromptPlus/README.txt

 **Relase Notes (V.2.0.0)**

-- Same features with V.2.0.0-RC (promoted to production)
+- AutoComplete-Control : **New Control** Input with sugestions

 - New target frameworks: netstandard2.1, .NET 5 AND .NET6
+- Masked-control : bug fixed in create mask for number/currency (Wrongly created Group separator)
+- Masked-control : bug fixed in Backspace/del for number/currency when not have decimal.
+- Number-Up/Down-control : Added larger-step

 **Relase Notes (V.2.0.0-RC)**